Personally vetted instructors

 About Business Italian lessons & classes

 I already speak conversational Italian.
-How quickly can I cover business Italian?
+How quickly can I cover Business Italian?

 Do you teach Italian certifications like CILS or CELI?